-What is the difference between the Office of Research and Research/Cost Accounting?
+What is the difference between the Office of Research and Sponsored Projects Accounting?

 Why are these two offices separate?

 The website http://www.pitt.edu/~offres/ lists the names of staff members in the About Us section that work with various departments in the University.
 The staff name, phone number and e-mail address is available.

-A query on the batch name should be done in Oracle (PRISM).
-Contact the person listed in the Prepared By field for the batch.
-That person will be able to give the detailed information.
+Charges to sponsored projects should be justified and documented by the preparer of the accounting entry.
+To determine the preparer of an entry in the general ledger, a query on the batch name should be done in Oracle (PRISM).
+Contact the person listed in the “Prepared By” field for the batch.
+That person will be able to provide the detailed information.

 Project Account Numbers